buondevid/buondevid/README.md

 - 📫 &nbsp;Write me: <b.davide91@gmail.com>

 - ⚡ &nbsp;Fun fact: *I'm an atypical Italian...
-I don't like football, I tried pineapple on pizza (and survived it) and I love cold weather!!*
+I'm not a big fan of football, I tried pineapple on pizza (and survived it) and I love cold weather!!*

 <!-- <h3 align="left">Connect with me:</h3>
 <p align="left">